neisep/netshare/README.md

 # netshare
-GUI for holding smb shares
+GUI for holding smb shares just for experiment with Golang